ketan27j/whisky-goggles/README.md

 ## Core Logic

 The <b>identify_bottle</b> method uses a multi-faceted approach to recognize whisky bottles.
-First, it detects and isolates the label region from the input image.
-After preprocessing, it extracts visual features using ORB descriptors and text content via OCR.
+First,some image preprocessing is applied and then extracts visual features using ORB descriptors and text content via OCR using gemini-2.0-flash vision llm.
+Text features extracted are saved in 'data/501_Bottle_Dataset.csv' for future use.
 The system then calculates three similarity scores between the query image and reference database entries:

 1. Visual similarity using feature matching
 2. Text similarity using fuzzy string matching